igor11191708/swiftui-bottomsheet-drawer/README.md

 ## 1. Create

-Put the component into a absolute coordinate space like ZStack or GeometryReader and just pass a content that's it to start with sheet drawer
+Put the component into a absolute coordinate space like *ZStack* or *GeometryReader* and just pass a content that's it to start with sheet drawer.

 ```swift
         BottomSheet(